 - We believe our system is tradition-rich and future-focused in preparing our students for a global society.

 EQUAL EDUCATIONAL OPPORTUNITIES It is the policy of the Athens City Board of Education not to discriminate on the basis of race, color, national origin, sex, disability, age, religion, or marital status in the education programs, activities or employment, and provides equal access to the Boy Scouts and other designated youth groups.
 The following person has been appointed to coordinate compliance efforts: Title IX/ Section 504/ADA –Mrs. Dimika Cummings (256) 233-6600

 THE BLOCK SCHEDULE

-The Block Schedule is based on four semester long courses that meet each day until the end of the term.
+The Block Schedule is based on four semester-long courses that meet each day until the end of the term.
 Students will take four courses in the fall and four different courses in the spring.
 Generally, students are scheduled for courses so that at least two academic required core courses are taken each semester.
 Students will register for a math, science, English and history course each year.
 Students commit to completion of an 18 week and/or 9 week courses respectively.
-If a student registers for an 18 week and/or 9 week online/virtual course, the student commits to completion of the course virtually.
+If a student registers for an 18 week and/or 9 week remote course, the student commits to completion of the course virtually.
 If a student commits to an 18 week and/or 9 week traditional, face-to-face course, the student commits to completion of the course.
 Electives or additional core courses may complete the remaining blocks in the schedule each semester.

 A grade-level specific AHS Registration Form is provided.
 Use this your appropriate grade level form to select your individual class schedule.
 How you complete this form DOES NOT GUARANTEE that you will have those classes at any specific time, only that you will have the class or an alternate selection.